List of Totally Spies! characters: Myrna Beesbottom

-Myrna Beesbottom is a former WOOHP agent who is introduced in the season 3 episode "Space Much?" where she is assigned to be the girls' nanny, which lasts for the duration of that episode.
+Myrna Beesbottom is a former WOOHP agent who is introduced in the season 3 episode "Space Much?" where she is assigned to be the girls' nanny which lasts for the duration of that episode.
 She wears a maid uniform and is very strict on the girls.

 She reappears as a villain in the episode "Evil Valentine's Day" where she puts a ring on Jerry's finger that causes him to fall in love with her.
 Jerry and Myrna marry, however, it is revealed that she did so in order to take over WOOHP headquarters.

 In the season 4 opener episode "The Dream Teens", she joins LAMOS and develops plasma androids who act as the spies' boyfriends with the purpose of draining the girls' energy.
 Despite her large build, Myrna is very agile and strong, with familiarity in ninja martial arts and weapons.

 Sebastian Saga

-Sebastian Saga is the first villain to appear in the series.
+Sebastian Saga (voiced by Jim Ward.) is the first villain to appear in the series.
 He is introduced as the manager for fledgling rock star Ricky Mathis.
-A former guitar player, he was severely injured in a pyrotechnics accident that destroyed his career and left him with a metal prosthetic glove for his missing left hand.
+A former guitar player, he was severely injured in a freak pyrotechnics accident that destroyed his career and left him with a metal prosthetic glove for his missing left hand.
 In addition, he had to style his hair so as to conceal the left side of his face.
 In the series' first episode "A Thing for Musicians", he uses hypnotic music in the form of glowing microdisc CDs during Mathis's performances to control the crowd and to incite them into attacking the world's governments.
 However, the spy girls foil his plans when they redirected the disc's brainwashing powers to him, rendering him catatonic long enough for him to be found and imprisoned.

 He returns in "Stark Raving Mad" where he has escaped from prison (apparently, his escape wasn't noticed) and acts as a DJ at the local raves where he turns the girls' peers into angry rioters to trash the girls' favorite places such as the skating rink, the art museum, the Beverly Hills mall, and ultimately their high school.

-Sebastian is voiced by Jim Ward.
-He would later return in The Amazing Spiez episode, "Operation: Tami Trouble".
+He would later return in The Amazing Spiez episode "Operation: Tami Trouble".